kc657/tic-tac-toe/README.md

 !!DONE!!* Users should be able to click on any empty box to make a move.
 !!DONE!!* Every move should alternate between marking an `X` and `O` (the two players).
 !!DONE!!* A user should not be able to claim a box that has already been claimed for `X` or `O`.
-* Users should be able to click a "reset" button to clear all `X`'s and `O`'s from the board and restart the game.
+!!DONE!!* Users should be able to click a "reset" button to clear all `X`'s and `O`'s from the board and restart the game.

 ## Further Challenge Ideas